Student projects

 Traffic congestion has long been a critical issue in large cities.
 As the well-known solution, congestion pricing is however arguably unfair as it tends to favor wealthier travelers.
 To address such an equity issue, we proposed a mechanism named CARMA that makes travelers to bid for access to scarce transport resources with non-tradable mobility credits, in anticipation of other travelers’ decisions as well as their own future trips.
 In our preliminary study, we numerically showed the redistribution of credits plays a key role in the system efficiency and found its strong connection to classic road pricing schemes.
 This project aims to further investigate credit redistribution as a design problem and deepen the understanding of its impact on system performance.

 Braess Paradox” is a well-known phenomenon in traffic networks, where adding one road link to the network instead worsens traffic congestion.
 This discouraging consequence is rooted in the selfish routing behavior of private vehicles.
 For example, a newly built highway may attract a lot of people and finally intensify congestion on upstream and downstream roads.
-In this project, we will identify the existence of Braess links in both stylized and general road networks, explore their common properties, and develop heuristics to identify them without extensive computations.
+This project identified potential Braess links in the Sioux Falls network and explored their common properties.

 Supervisor: Hossein Farahani